microsoft/ELL/docs/tutorials/Training-audio-keyword-spotter-with-pytorch/index.md

 ## What you will need

 *  Laptop or desktop computer with at least 16 GB of RAM.
-*  Optional NVidia Graphics Card that supports [CUDA](https://developer.nvidia.com/cuda-downloads).
+*  Optional NVidia Graphics Card that supports CUDA.
+You will get great results with a [GTX 1080](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/) which is commonly used for training neural networks.
+*  The NVidia CUDA 10.0 SDK from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads).

 ## Overview